Terms and Conditions of use

 1. Upon signing up to a paid-for service immediate payment will be taken.

-2. Registrants are responsible for ensuring that their registered form of payment i.e. credit or debit card is approved for use by their bank and remains in date.
+2. Registrants are responsible for ensuring that their registered form of payment i.e. credit or debit card or banking information is approved for use by their bank and remains valid.

-3. Payments will recurrent on a monthly basis for a minimum period of 12 months and on a rolling 12 month period thereafter.
+3. Monthly payments will recurrent on the same day of subscription each month for a minimum period of 12 months and on a rolling 12 contract period thereafter.

-5. Overdue accounts will be marked as expired after 15 days of non-payment.
+6. Overdue accounts will be publicly marked as a "Delinquent Account" after 15 days of non-payment.

-6. If your account is marked as expired, suspended or has been archived, you may not present yourself as an active member of the register under any circumstances.
+7. If your account is marked as expired, delinquent, suspended, temporary suspension or is has been archived, you may not present yourself as an active member of the register under any circumstances.

 1. Notice of intended deregistration must be supplied no later than 15 days after your renewal date of your 12-month contract term.
 This must be supplied either by filling in the deregistration form or by recorded interview over the phone answering the same questions found in the deregistration form.
 Your HPAC ID card will subsequently be deregistered and must be returned or a photographic image clearly showing it has been destroyed must be supplied, please note that you will continue to be charged until your ID card has been returned to HPAC.
 You will lose your verified status which will be duly reflected on their profile as expired.
 Any outstanding monthly subscription fees within the minimum 12-month recurring term must be paid in full.
 Additionally, any outstanding payments for additional services purchased from HPAC on a payment plan will be charged for in full immediately via your registered payment card or bank account.